 In this online workshop you will:

-Explore the difference between income and wealth and how they are represented on nonprofit financial statements
+Understand the difference between revenue, expense, and wealth and how they contribute to organizational financial health and program impact

-Reflect on and think critically about how white supremacy culture shapes nonprofit financial reporting and systems.
+Recognize how institutionalized and internalized white supremacy culture shapes nonprofit financial reporting practices

 What specific skills will you work on?

 Understanding the differences between earned and contributed income, the relationships and systems needed to support them, and how each appears on financial statements